CreativeCodingLab/BioLinker/README.md

 ![ScreenShot](https://github.com/CreativeCodingLab/BioLinker/blob/master/figures/Figure2.png)

 ### 2) Main View:
-A subnetwork encircling the selected protein is initially shown in the main view.
-A user can iteratively expand the network on demand by clicking on individual elements.
-Node (protein) sizes are computed based on the number of direct neighbors.
+In this view, node (protein) sizes are computed based on the number of direct neighbors.
 Edges (index cards) are color-encoded by interaction types.
 BioLinker supports finding paths between selected proteins.
 The following figure shows an example.
 Users specify source, target, and the maximum number of hops in between source and target.
 BioLinker displays all possible paths under that condition.
 Source node is pinned to the left while target node is pinned to the right of the visualization.
 The shortest path from *PIK3CA* to *TRAF6* goes through two hops *Akt* and *NF-kappaB*.
 ![ScreenShot](https://github.com/CreativeCodingLab/BioLinker/blob/master/figures/Figure4.png)

 ### 3) Context View: